Have you heard of the 7 baby steps?

 Save $1000 for your starter emergency fund

-Having a mini emergency fund saved is extremely important.
+Having a mini emergency fund saved is extremely important, and the first thing you should do in baby steps 1.
 Have you ever run into a mini-crisis and didn’t have the funds to deal with it?

 I think we all have at one point or another.